Norwegian campaign: Second Battle of Narvik

-With it becoming more evident the German fleet had slipped out of Norwegian waters, the Home Fleet continued north to Narvik in the hope of catching the remaining destroyers.
+With it becoming more evident that the German fleet had slipped out of Norwegian waters, the Home Fleet continued north to Narvik in the hope of catching the remaining destroyers.
 En route the ships suffered further harassment from German bombers, forcing them to divert to the west away from the shoreline.
 By 12 April, they were in range of Narvik and an aerial attack on Narvik from Furious was attempted, but the results were disappointing.
 It was instead decided to send in the battleship Warspite and a powerful escort force, to be commanded by Whitworth.